OJevons/DVCS_ep/README.md

 # DVCS_ep

 This repository contains scripts for running a DVCS analysis on files created by the ePIC collaboration's `EICrecon` software.
+Analysis of a given set of files can be done manually, specifying parameters on the ROOT command line, or using a provided shell script to run and create plots automatically.

 ## Prerequisites

 In order to use the code contained here, `eic-shell` must be installed on whatever system is being used run the analysis.
 If this is being run internally to the University of Glasgow's NHP group, `eic-shell` comes pre-loaded on some of our server systems (with the exception of `np-sigma`), and the farm nodes.

-## Running an analysis
+## 1. Manually running the analysis

 ### File lists